rob-luke/Neuroimaging.jl/docs/src/usage/access.md

 properties of the data structures.
 This is to enable a consistent API to users, while allowing flexibility in the underlying design.

-To minimise the risk of making errors when specifyig values, passing arguments, and scaling values, the `Neuroimaging.jl` library uses units wherever possible.
+To minimise the risk of making errors when specifying values, passing arguments, and scaling values, the `Neuroimaging.jl` library uses units wherever possible.
 The `Unitful.jl` package provides a convenient interface for handling unitful data.